 The primary gap runs slightly south of the property and in an east/west orientation and during warm summer afternoons, cool breezes flow from Sonoma County through a sub channel of this gap and flow directly over their vineyards (certainly helps mitigate powdery mildew).
 In general, the micro-climate of this particular site produces moderate temperatures which helps create even ripening throughout their vineyards.

-The property itself is stunning – with commanding views of the northern part of the Napa Valley as well as Mt.
+The property itself is stunning – with commanding views of the northern part of Napa Valley as well as Mt.
 St. Helena on the other side of the valley along with the prominent palisade rock formations extending to the south.
 Beside vineyards, the estate is also planted to many citrus trees (much of which is sold locally) including several large and very health Makrut (Kafir) lime trees, a large avocado tree and beautiful lavender and herb gardens (left over when the prior owner ran a commercial herb business).
 Olive oil (a limited production is made from the 250 olive trees growing on the property), herbs and some of the citrus are selectively sold to local restaurants.

 Their wine is sold almost exclusively via an allocation list (with a very small amount shipped to the New York market).
 For more information visit: www.thevineyardist.com